paquiteau/pynufft/README.md

 ![](Figure_1.png)

-### On the wrong information in the IEEE-ISBI 2019 tutorial
+### On the misleading information in the IEEE-ISBI 2019 tutorial

 Here is the fork that I took at that time.